Version a REST Service

 - Create a new folder called PetStore_2_0_0.

 - Duplicate the new message definitions.
 Call it PetStoreMessages_2_0_0 and move it to the PetStore_2_0_0 folder.
-Remove any message definitions that you do not want to change.
+Remove any message definitions you do not want to change.

 - Create a new export mapping called ExportPet_2_0_0 in the PetStore_2_0_0 folder.
 Base it on the Pet entity, selecting the same attributes as before, but choosing DateOfBirth instead of YearOfBirth.